 In the ongoing era of LHC, a precise theoretical description of highenergy proton-proton collisions requires inclusion of multiple-parton interactions (MPI).
-Over last years several experimental and theoretical studies of soft and hard MPI effects for different processes have been performed (see e.g. Refs.
+Over last years, several experimental and theoretical studies of soft and hard MPI effects for different processes have been performed (see e.g. Refs.
 [1, 2]).
-A major part of those analyses concentrate, in particular, on phenomena of double-parton scattering (DPS).
-Usually, examination of DPS mechanism essentially needs dedicated experimental analyses and is strongly limited because of large background coming from standard singleparton scattering (SPS).
+A major part of those analyses concentrate in particular on phenomena of double-parton scattering (DPS).
+Usually, examination of DPS mechanism needs dedicated experimental analyses and is strongly limited due to the large background coming from standard single-parton scattering (SPS).